ATimelessRed/ad-employee-separation-robot/README.md

 # ad-employee-separation-robot
-Script I've made for our Hybrid O365 environment.
+Script I made for our Hybrid O365 environment.
 It prompts the user for information and does some AD stuff in the background.
 Will be improving on it over time.

 Future improvements: